 Lead Planter of Crosspointe Winter Springs | Winter Springs, FL

-I went through the assessment process in 2008 hoping that a sense of call to church planting would be confirmed.
-The assessors were gracious and helpful in pointing us towards areas we need to grow, and put us on the long-term track of “maybe some day”.
-We were confused for several months after receiving the assessment report as we tried to figure out how to reconcile the high level “areas we need to work on” from the assessment with the boots on the ground “what now” question we needed to answer.
+I went through the assessment process in 2008, hoping that a sense of calling to church planting would be confirmed.
+The assessors were gracious and helpful in pointing us toward areas in which we needed to grow and put us on the long-term track of “maybe someday.”
+We were confused for several months after receiving the assessment report as we tried to figure out how to reconcile the high-level “areas we need to work on” from the assessment with the boots-on-the-ground “what now” question we needed to answer.
 We resolved to keep our eyes open for the right opportunities, work on the areas of growth, and prepare ourselves for when the door was eventually opened to church planting.

 Four years later, we reapplied to Acts 29.
-Our lives had changed significantly in ways that our initial assessors could never have foreseen, and yet their assessment and recommendations were what allowed us to be ready for these changes.
-We had moved, adopted three kids and birthed two, and ended up leading a church plant after all.
-The second time around the assessment was much different–and in a way, much more difficult–as the assessors wanted to ensure that previous conditions had been satisfied, as well as highlighting continued areas of growth.
-As our assessment report the second time around stated, it truly was the “wounds of a friend”.
+Our lives had changed significantly in ways that our initial assessors could never have foreseen, yet their assessment and recommendations were what allowed us to be ready for these changes.
+We had moved, adopted three kids, birthed two, and ended up leading a church plant after all.
+The second time around, the assessment was much different—and in a way, much more difficult—as the assessors wanted to ensure that previous conditions had been satisfied as well as highlighting continued areas of growth.
+As our assessment report the second time around stated, they truly were the “wounds of a friend.”

-Our experience in going through the application/assessment process was difficult, but I’m convinced that being willing to subject ourselves to the scrutiny involved has made me a better husband, father, pastor, and leader.
-It’s paid dividends already as our leadership has seen the importance that A29 places on the character of its pastors–a quality that is often overlooked, so long as competency is present.
-Furthermore, the relationships that we’ve developed with our fellow A29 regional churches has been instrumental in our development as a church and for myself.
-The assessment set the stage for the type of relationships we would have with one another: not willing that a brother should languish in sin or apathy, but would be encouraged and exhorted to press on towards the goal to which we have been called in Christ Jesus as we lead our churches in the power of the Gospel.
+Our experience in going through the application and assessment process was difficult, but I’m convinced that being willing to subject ourselves to the scrutiny has made me a better husband, father, pastor, and leader.
+It’s paid dividends already as our leadership has seen the importance that Acts 29 places on the character of its pastors—a quality often overlooked so long as competency is present.
+Furthermore, the relationships we’ve developed with our fellow Acts 29 regional churches has been instrumental in our development as a church and for myself.
+The assessment set the stage for the type of relationships we would have with one another: not willing that a brother should languish in sin or apathy, but would be encouraged and exhorted to press on toward the goal to which we have been called in Christ Jesus as we lead our churches in the power of the gospel.

 Lead Planter of Restore Church | North Haledon, NJ

 The assessment process for me was a part of discerning my calling.
-I knew what I wanted to do, and what I felt that God was calling me to do, but I needed to be affirmed in the process.
+I knew what I wanted to do and what I felt God was calling me to do, but I needed to be affirmed in the process.
 There is no doubt that the assessment was thorough and intense, but it is also life-giving and nurturing.
-God used that time to speak Gospel truths into my life, and to affirm what he was indeed calling me to do.
-It also exposed the heart of Acts 29 to be a network that cares for, equips and encourages its planters.
+God used that time to speak gospel truths into my life and to affirm what he was indeed calling me to do.
+It also exposed the heart of Acts 29 to be a network that cares for, equips, and encourages its planters.
 My wife and I were very thankful for both the application and assessment process.

 The application process for Acts 29 is thorough, efficient, and biblical.
 The testing, assessment, and coaching truly evaluates essential things.
-Things like my love of Jesus, priority leadership in my marriage and parenting, my Reformed theology, and my missional ministry philosophy.
+Things like my love for Jesus, the priority of leadership in my marriage and parenting, my Reformed theology, and my missional ministry philosophy.
 Acts 29 is deeply concerned that I love Jesus, my wife, and then the church.
-The process has faciliated in my wife and I an unparalleled time of unity and depth.
-It is clear they are most concerned with the gospel and my marriage rather than methods and styles.
+The process has facilitated, in my wife and me, an unparalleled time of unity and depth.
+It is clear that Acts 29 is most concerned with the gospel and my marriage rather than methods and styles.
 Thank you Acts 29!
-You’ve served to love Jesus and my wife more and to serve and lead my church better.
+You’ve served me to love Jesus and my wife more and to serve and lead my church better.

 Lead Planter of Crew Church | Huntington, WV

 Sian and I really enjoyed our assessment interview.
-Obviously we were a little apprehensive to what was going to happen, but once we arrived and started we found it a real joy.
-The experience is one that I will never forget, not because it was terrible or the assessors ‘beat me up’ in anyway but rather the fact that it was my wife and I together sharing our heart for Jesus, the lost and planting churches with people who have the same heart.
-The wisdom, encouragement and advice that I received as a result of the assessment interview has been invaluable to us as a family and a church.
+Obviously, we were a little apprehensive to what was going to happen, but once we arrived and started we found it a real joy.
+The experience is one I will never forget, not because it was terrible or the assessors ‘beat me up’ in any way, but rather the fact that it was my wife and I together sharing our heart for Jesus, the lost, and planting churches with people who have the same heart.
+The wisdom, encouragement, and advice I received as a result of the assessment interview has been invaluable to us as a family and a church.

 I’ve sat through too many interviews: job interviews, pastoral interviews, scholarship interviews, medical interviews.
 Because of the tone and subject matter of most of those, I’ve developed a real aversion to interviews in general.

-My wife and I have both been through rounds of personnel interviews with the mission board whom we serve with, and we expected our A29 interview to look a lot like those.
-In other words, we anticipated being probed, prodded, and pushed on until we were exhausted and left saying, “Well, we’re glad that hoop is jumped through.”
-Our experience with the network assessment process was exactly the opposite.
+My wife and I have both been through rounds of personnel interviews with the mission board with whom we serve and we expected our Acts 29 interview to look a lot like those.
+In other words, we anticipated being probed, prodded, and pushed until we were exhausted and left saying, “Well, we’re glad that hoop is jumped through.”
+Our experience with the Acts 29 assessment process was exactly the opposite.

 Our assessment interview was pastoral: the men and lady in that room really cared for our souls.
-They pushed us toward Jesus and the Gospel and helped us see how we can love Him and each other more.
-It was encouraged: I really believe that the team who assessed us believe in us and care for us as members of the body of Christ.
-It was beneficial: I have often come back to the wisdom that our assessors shared with us during our time.
-And it was worshipful: Sarah and I walked out of the building praising and thanking Jesus for allowing us to associate with the network.
+They pushed us toward Jesus and the gospel and helped us see how we can love him and each other more.
+It was encouraging: I really believe that the team who assessed us believe in us and care for us as members of the body of Christ.
+It was beneficial: I’ve often come back to the wisdom that our assessors shared with us during our time.
+And it was worshipful: Sarah and I walked out of the building praising and thanking Jesus for allowing us to associate with this network.